ebrahimebrahim/joplin-populate-agenda-headings/README.md

 This is a Joplin plugin that populates date headings to set up an agenda for the week.
 It's pretty specific to my personal workflow.

+## Installing

+To install the plugin, download the jpl file from _Releases_ and add it to Joplin manually using the instructions [here](https://joplinapp.org/plugins/#installing-a-plugin).

+## Code

 The main two files to look at are:

 - `/src/index.ts`, which contains the entry point for the plugin source code.
 - `/src/manifest.json`, which is the plugin manifest.
 It contains information such as the plugin a name, version, etc.

+When developing and ready to release a new version, update the version number in `manifest.json`, add the built `jpl` file from the `publish/` directory as a new release, and associate a new git tag to the relevant commit.

 ## Building the plugin